kamilburda/batcher/docs/sections/Usage.md

 Changes to settings under `Settings → Preferences...` are saved immediately.

-You can turn auto-closing the main dialog on/off by checking/unchecking `Close when done`.

-You can check `Continue on error` to continue processing if you determine that error(s) occurring during processing are harmless.
+#### Close when done

+If checked, the main dialog is closed automatically after processing ended successfully.

+#### Continue on error

+If checked, processing is continued regardless of whether errors were encountered.
+This can be useful if you consider the errors harmless.

+#### Keep input images

+*Only available for Batch Convert*

+If checked:
+* The list of input images is saved when saving settings.
-For Batch Convert, you can optionally turn off saving input images by unchecking `Keep input images`.
-When this setting is checked, `Reset Settings` will not remove the input images.
-When loading settings from a file and this setting is checked, the input images will be preserved and any input images stored in the file will be ignored.
-If you want to load the input images from the file, uncheck this setting.
+* `Reset Settings` will not clear the list of input images.
+* When loading settings from a file, the input images will be preserved and any input images stored in the file will be ignored.

+If you want to override the list of input images from a settings file, uncheck this setting.

+#### Display dialog for quick export

+If checked, dialogs for quick variants of Export Images and Export Layers will be displayed.